History of Sussex: Late modern and contemporary Sussex

 The Sussex coast was greatly modified by the social movement of sea bathing for health, which became fashionable among the wealthy in the second half of the 18th century.
 Resorts developed all along the coast, including at Brighton, Hastings, Worthing, and Bognor.

-At the beginning of the 19th century, agricultural labourers' conditions took a turn for the worse with an increasing amount of them becoming unemployed, while those still working faced their wages being forced down.
+At the beginning of the 19th century, agricultural labourers' conditions took a turn for the worse with an increasing number of them becoming unemployed, while those still working faced their wages being forced down.
 Conditions became so bad that it was even reported to the House of Lords in 1830 that four harvest labourers (seasonal workers) had been found dead of starvation.